 Stock Scream: The famous "Goofy holler" is used twice just in the titles, apparently as a sort of Leitmotif.
 There is also a Wilhelm Scream when their car runs into the scaffolding on the highway.
 The use of the Goofy Holler is later averted when Goofy goes over the waterfall.

 Suck E. Cheese's: "Lester's Possum Park", complete with creepy animatronics with varying degrees of functionality.
 However, in this case, it's a Crappy Carnival instead of a restaurant, as an Affectionate Parody of Disney's own "Country Bear Jamboree", .

 Suspiciously Apropos Music: By the time they join Powerline on stage, Goofy and Max have learnt to see each other's point of view.
 Naturally, that just happens to be the topic of the song they cut in on.

 Teens Are Short: Every time a teenage character is seen next to a parent, he or she is at least a head shorter.

 Throw It In: In-universe.
 Powerline is initially surprised at Goofy's unexpected appearance on stage during he concert, but keeps playing along when Goofy does the Perfect Cast and turns it into a dance step.

-Tiny Guy, Huge Girl: A couple driving by on the open road.
+Tiny Guy, Huge Girl: A couple driving by on the open road consists of a short, thin husband and a tall, bulky wife.
 The husband mentions an "odd romantic episode" which Max calls "Very odd" when he and Goofy ride by.
 They turn out to be a roadie and performer respectively at the Powerline concert.